M4thi4s/chauffage_gsm/README.md

-# chauffage_gsm
+# heater_gsm
-Pilotage via GSM fil pilote chauffage
+remote control of a pilot wire via a GSM card